-Should You Use A Personal Loan To Pay Off Your Credit Card?
+Should You Use A Personal Loan To Pay Off Credit Card Debt?

-Keeping up with your credit card payments is important, but when you’re juggling multiple cards and balances at once, repaying your debt can become a struggle.
-To ease your mind and maybe save yourself from high-interest charges, you could take out a personal loan that would simplify and consolidate your debt.
+Keeping up with your credit card payments is important.
+But if you’re juggling multiple cards and balances at once, repaying your debt can become a struggle.
+To simplify your payments and save money in interest, you could get a personal loan to consolidate your debt.

-A personal loan is a large sum of cash that a borrower can use for just about anything within reason.
-A credit card can function similarly, but instead of a lump sum, it’s a line of credit you can borrow from over and over up to a certain limit or balance.
-You can repay both on a monthly basis, although a personal loan payment will be a fixed amount, whereas your credit card’s minimum payment will depend on how much you spent that period.
+A personal loan is a large sum of cash a borrower can use for just about anything within reason.
+A credit card can function similarly, but it’s a revolving line of credit instead of a lump sum.
+This means you can borrow money numerous times, up to a certain limit, and funds become available to use as you repay them.

-Compared to personal loans, credit cards typically have elevated interest rates – some with a 30% APR or higher.
-You could get a lower interest rate on a personal loan by having good or excellent credit, and that rate – if it’s a fixed rate – will stay the same until the loan is paid in full.
+Compared to personal loans, credit cards typically have high interest rates – and it’s possible to even have an annual percentage rate (APR) of 30% or higher.
+You could get a significantly lower interest rate on a personal loan, especially if you have good or excellent credit.
+If it’s a fixed interest rate, it’ll stay the same until the loan is paid in full.

-However, a personal loan isn’t the right solution for everyone.
-Before opting for this strategy, it’s a good idea to confirm that your credit score is high enough for you to qualify for a decent interest rate.
-It’s also wise to know beyond a shadow of any doubt that you can afford the monthly payment amount and not fall behind on payments.
+However, a personal loan may not be the right solution for everyone.
+Before opting for this strategy, it’s a good idea to confirm your credit score is high enough for you to qualify for a decent interest rate.
+It’s also worth making sure you can afford the monthly payment amount without falling behind.

 How To Use A Personal Loan To Pay Off Credit Card Debt

-Next, we’ll take a closer look at the process for consolidating your debt.
+Next, we’ll take a closer look at the process for consolidating your debt with a personal loan.

 1. Apply For A Personal Loan

-When you’re thinking of applying for a personal loan, you should first shop different lenders and get prequalified to see the rates and terms you’ll likely qualify for based on your credit history.
-Some lenders may offer you better interest rates than others, and you’ll want to make sure you pick the one with the best deal.
-Once you’ve decided, you can then submit a full application.
+When you apply for a personal loan, you should first shop around and get prequalified with more than one lender.
+This way, you can see the rates and loan terms you’ll likely qualify for based on your credit history.
+Some lenders may offer you better interest rates than others, so shopping around can help you find the best deal.
+Once you decide on a lender, you can submit a full application.

-Approval and delivery of your personal loan can take 1 – 7 business days, so expect to receive your money quicker than you would with most other loans.
-Some lenders even offer same-day financing, meaning you could see your money on the day you’re approved for the loan.
+As for how long it will take to receive your money with a personal loan, it’ll likely be quicker than most other borrowing options.
+Approval and delivery of a personal loan typically happens in 1 – 7 business days, and some lenders even offer same-day financing where you receive your funds on the day you’re approved for the loan.
 Rocket LoansSM offers this service.*

 2. Pay Off Your Credit Cards

-You can apply for a loan amount up to $50,000 – or sometimes even as high as $100,000 under special circumstances – and once the money arrives in your account, it’s yours to spend.
+You can apply for a loan amount of $2,000 up to $45,000 with Rocket Loans – and some lenders offer loans as high as $100,000 under special circumstances.
+Once the money arrives in your account, it’s yours to spend.
 Divide the funds across all of your credit card balances until they’re at zero.
-Once that’s done, take a moment to enjoy being debt-free – at least as far as credit cards are concerned.
+Once that’s done, you can take a moment to enjoy being debt-free – at least with credit cards.

 3. Repay The Personal Loan

-We say to enjoy the moment because now comes the part where you repay the loan that you requested and used to liquidate your credit card debt.
+Now comes the part where you repay the loan that you used to liquidate your credit card debt.
 Don’t be afraid, though.
-You’ve chosen the lender offering the repayment term that best suits your financial situation, and you just have one monthly payment to keep up with.
-Again, that’s only one debt repayment you have to worry about now – and it likely has a fixed monthly amount and interest rate.
+You hopefully chose the lender that offered the best repayment terms for your financial situation.
+You finally have just one monthly debt payment to keep up with, and it probably has a fixed monthly amount and interest rate.

-If you’re financially able, you could even attempt to pay off your personal loan early and save yourself some money in interest.
+If you’re financially able, you could pay off your personal loan early and save even more money in interest.

 4. Be More Careful Using Credit Cards

-You should avoid using your credit card too much while repaying your personal loan.
-That doesn’t mean you have to give your card up entirely, though.
-Credit cards can be a great way to build credit if used responsibly.
+If you still have a credit card or two that you chose not to consolidate, it’s best to avoid using it too much while repaying your personal loan.
+That doesn’t mean you have to give your card up entirely, though, since credit cards can be a great way to build credit if used responsibly.

-Once your loan is fully repaid, start using your card again for purchases you know you can afford.
-You want to be careful not to fall into the credit card debt you were in before.
+Once your personal loan is fully repaid, it’s okay to start using your credit card again regularly for purchases you know you can afford.
+You’ll just want to be careful not to fall into the credit card debt you were in before.

 Pros And Cons Of Using A Personal Loan For Credit Card Debt

-As you can see, paying off your credit card with a personal loan comes with several benefits.
-But, of course, it can have some drawbacks as well.
-Let’s review the pros and cons of using a personal loan to remove credit card debt.
+Naturally, paying off your credit card with a personal loan comes with advantages as well as some disadvantages.
+Let’s consider the pros and cons of using a personal loan to remove credit card debt.

 - You could get a lower interest rate with a personal loan.

-- You can have only one monthly payment to worry about.
+- You may have only one fixed monthly payment to worry about.

 - You can pay off some or all of your credit card debt.